sdiehl/kaleidoscope/tutorial.md

   debug info.

 If nothing else, this makes it much easier to get our front-end up and running, and is very simple to implement.
-Lets extend Kaleidoscope with mutable variables now!
+Let's extend Kaleidoscope with mutable variables now!

 Mutable Variables
 -----------------

-Now that we know the sort of problem we want to tackle, lets see what this looks like in the context of our little Kaleidoscope language.
+Now that we know the sort of problem we want to tackle, let's see what this looks like in the context of our little Kaleidoscope language.
 We're going to add two features:

 * The ability to mutate variables with the ‘=' operator.
 * The ability to define new variables.